ARCHIVAL WORK == DEATH WORK: self-hosting a digital archive of family video8 tapes

 Content note: mentions of death & suicide.

 I stopped thinking fondly or positively about nostalgia when my grandmother died in April of this year.
 Not only has nostalgia been weaponized by fascistic regimes to distort the past and consolidate power, but it also locks us in a state of viewing the past as an outside observer rather than an active shaper and participant.
 My grandmother was our family historian.
 She carried a lineage, our story, and a diaspora on her back.
-She took her own life this year when the grief and alienation of her struggles with mental health and the hyper-individualism of US society became too unbearable.
+She took her own life this year when the grief and alienation of her struggles with mental health and the hyper-individualism of us society became too unbearable.
 In her absence, I felt insurmountable grief, rage, and betrayal.
 How could she do this to us?
 To me?
 Then, in the first few weeks of this course, our instructor Meghna shared an essay by Dagaaba spiritualist Sobonfu Somé on embracing grief:

 "I believe the future of our world depends greatly on the manner in which we handle our grief...
 There are things we can do in society to help heal.
 We can begin by accepting our own and each other’s grief."

 She goes on to describe different infrastructures we can develop to process grief: places like grief rooms and shrines in public where people can visit.
 What if I could develop a virtual grief room for my loved ones to view these tapes?
-Could archival practice be the key to unshackling (and processing) my grief?
+Could archival practice be the key to unshackling my grief?

 Unsurprisingly, her spirit is all over these tapes.
 Through my grandpa's gaze, we see her in various states of candor, reticence, domesticity, and play.
 After deciding to proceed with this as my final project for this course, it took a mountain of courage to finally interact with these materials and become an active participant in their digital preservation.

-For my server practice, I purchased a raspberry pi5 that I situated in my living room with peripherals I secured from e-waste: a monitor, a keyboard and mouse, and an assortment of legacy cables.
-I first wanted the virtual grief room to take place solely in the terminal, so I configured the DebianOS and uploaded the digitized materials and inventory spreadsheet directly into a directory entitled tangdel-tapes (trans: nostalgia, heartsick).
-Then, I experimented with different ways of viewing the footage directly from my terminal.
-This side quest led me to discover a compression algorithm from the libcaca graphics device driver that converts pixels to ASCII characters through a process of vector quantization.
+Before I went with the Jellyfin media server, I first wanted the virtual grief room to take place solely in the terminal, so I uploaded the digitized materials and inventory spreadsheet into a directory entitled tangdel-tapes (trans: nostalgia, heartsick).
+Then, I experimented with different ways of viewing the footage directly from my terminal via SSH.
+This sidequest led me to discover a compression algorithm from the libcaca graphics device driver that converts pixels to ASCII characters through a process of vector quantization.
 This means sampling the frame down to grayscale with less than 8bit precision, assigning a character for each value, then quantizing to a full RGB colorspace.

 DISPLAY= mplayer -quiet -vo caca /path/to/directory/input.mp4